SAP-samples/teched2022-DA160/exercises/ex03/README.md

 In the next steps we will setup a relatively simple data model and we will start by creating the tables first and then upload the information for each table in form of CSV Files

-In the next steps we will start to create the tables in SAP Data Warehouse Cloud.
+We will start to create the tables in SAP Data Warehouse Cloud.

 1. Log On to your SAP Data Warehouse Cloud tenant.</p>
 2. Select the menu option Data Builder on the left-hand side.</p>